QuickBooks Blog

 Winner: Wire transfer

-When it comes to money transfer, speed is always key.
-Recipients usually don’t want to wait days for payment processing before their funds become available to them.
+When it comes to money transfers, speed is always key.
+Recipients don’t want to wait days for payment processing to access their funds, so wire transfers are better for faster transactions.

-Wire transfer is king when it comes to transfer speed.
-When sending money domestically, wire transfer payments are almost always available by the next business day.
-In many cases, wire transfers can even be available on the same day, as long as you meet the bank’s deadline for same-day transfers.
+Wire transfer payments for domestic transfers are almost always available by the next business day.
+In many cases, wire transfers can even be available on the same day as long as you meet the bank’s deadline for same-day transfers.
 However, human error, holidays, and location can extend this period up to 10 days.

-ACH payments, on the other hand, can take three to five days for the funds to become available, though sometimes they can be available much sooner.
+On the other hand, ACH payments can take three to five days for the funds to become available, though sometimes they can be available much sooner.
 You might also have the option to pay extra to get funds transferred faster.

 2. Costs